-These two screening tests help in early prevention of cervical cancer.
+The Pap smear, or test, and HPV screening help in the early prevention of cervical cancer.

 What Happens if I Get Abnormal Results From My Pap Smear?

-Abnormal results usually do not mean you have cancer.
+Abnormal results don’t usually mean you have cancer.
 In many cases, treatment can prevent cervical cancer from developing.
-If your result is abnormal, you are in good hands with Board Certified Physicians and providers at Texas Center for Health.
-Your women’s healthcare provider will walk you through the steps of how your condition will be treated.
+If your result is abnormal, be assured you’re in good hands with our board-certified physicians and providers.
+They’ll walk you through the steps of how your condition will be treated.

-HPV (human papillomavirus) test looks for several strains of the virus that can cause cellular change.
-HPV is usually done at the same time as a pap and checks for abnormalities or the presence of cancer in the cervix.
-HPV’s are given a number referred to as HPV type.
+The HPV (human papillomavirus) test looks for several strains of the virus that can cause cellular change.
+HPV is usually done at the same time as a Pap and checks for abnormalities or the presence of cancer in the cervix.
+HPVs are classified by number as to HPV type.
 Some HPV types cause papilloma (warts).
-Don’t worry, these are non-cancerous tumors, however some types of HPV are known to cause cancer including cancer of the cervix, vagina, vulva, anus, penis and parts of the mouth or throat.
+If you have these, don’t worry – they’re non-cancerous tumors.
+However, some types of HPV are known to cause cancer including cancer of the cervix, vagina, vulva, anus, and parts of the mouth or throat.

-The American Cancer Society recommends that women between ages of 30 to 65 have an HPV test with their pap test every 5 years.
+The American Cancer Society recommends that women between the ages of 30 to 65 have an HPV test with their Pap every 5 years.